viktorradnai/t7m/README.md

-# TFMR - A Terraform Helper
+# T7M - A Terraform Helper

-TFMR is a simple wrapper around Terraform that helps manage multiple instances of the same terraform stack using variable files and uniquely prefixed remote states.
+t7m is a simple wrapper around Terraform that helps manage multiple instances of the same terraform stack using variable files and uniquely prefixed remote states.
 It exists to reduce the need to type long command line arguments.